I am currently interested in the following lines of research:

 The study broadly encompasses parents' and children's understanding of concepts of God and prayer, fantasy/reality distinction, possibility judgments, causal reasoning, and rituals.
 We examine how these religious concepts develop and change during the preschool years as a function of children's social-cognitive skills and religious exposure as well as their parents' own beliefs and practices.

-My dissertation focuses on how the cultural context shapes the emergence of explanatory systems and causal reasoning in early childhood in two populations: Mexican-American Catholics and Colombian Catholics.
-Specifically, I am examining the causal mechanisms (folk, scientific, religious, supernatural, moral) 3.5- to 6-year-old children and their parents attribute to the causes and treatments of biological illnesses, their reasons for endorsing those causes, and parents’ ethnotheories and approaches to explaining the causes of illness to their children.
-The driving questions are:
+My dissertation focused on how the cultural context shapes the emergence of explanatory systems and causal reasoning in early childhood in two populations: Mexican-American Catholics and Colombian Catholics.
+Specifically, I examined the causal mechanisms (folk, scientific, religious, supernatural, moral) 4- to 6-year-old children and their parents attribute to the causes and treatments of biological illnesses, their reasons for endorsing those causes, and parents’ ethnotheories and approaches to explaining the causes of illness to their children.
+The driving questions were:

 Do individuals judge religious supernatural causes as working in parallel with folk, scientific, or other supernatural causes?
 If so, in what ways?

 How does child’s age, cognitive skills, and religious exposure moderate children's co-existing causal reasoning?